-If you return to work as a result of a Workplace Accommodation made by the Employer, the Plan may reimburse your Employer for certain related expenses.
+If you return to work as a result of a Workplace Modification made by the Employer, the Plan may reimburse your Employer for certain related expenses.

-Your participation by returning to work is mandatory if CBA deems accommodation necessary to ensure your return to work and the Employer supports it.
+Your participation by returning to work is mandatory if CBA deems the Workplace Modification necessary to ensure your return to work and the Employer supports it.
 Failure to participate may result in the termination of Disability benefits.